SOAP vs REST API: Difference Between Web Services

 Now, suppose if the WSDL file were to change as per the business requirements and the TutorialName has to become TutorialDescription.
-This would mean that all the clients who are currently connecting to this web service would then need to make this corresponding change in their code to accommodate the change on the WSDL file.
+This would mean that all the clients who are currently connecting to this web service would then need to make this corresponding change in their code to accommodate the change in the WSDL file.

-This shows the biggest challenge of the WSDL file which is the tight contract between the client and the server and that one change could cause a large impact, on the whole client applications.
+This shows the biggest challenge of the WSDL file which is the tight contract between the client and the server and that one change could cause a large impact, on the whole, client applications.

 - Document size – The other key challenge is the size of the SOAP messages which get transferred from the client to the server.
 Because of the large messages, using SOAP in places where bandwidth is a constraint can be a big issue.

-Challenges with the REST API
+Challenges in REST API

 - Lack of Security – REST does not impose any sort of security like SOAP.
 This is why REST is very appropriate for public available URL’s, but when it comes down to confidential data being passed between the client and the server, REST is the worst mechanism to be used for web services.